Finnish Handball League

 The Finnish SM-liiga is the name of the professional handball league of Finland.

-Competition Format
+Competition format

 The season begins with a regular season between the ten teams.
 The first six teams qualifies for the play-offs, the teams classified four to eight play another round-robin, while the last two plays a relegation round.

-2016/17 Season participants
+2025/26 season participants

-The following 10 clubs compete in the SM-liiga during the 2016–17 season.
+The following 8 clubs compete in the SM-liiga during the 2025–26 season.